Table of Contents

 Behavior classification into type A, type B and type C

-Do certain personalities have a high risk for coronary heart diseases?
-The classification into Type A and B addresses this question.
+Do certain personalities have a high risk of coronary heart diseases?
+The classification into Type A and B address this question.
 Originally developed in the 60s, the classification into types was very successful at first.
 However, a causal relationship between health critical behavior and an actual coronary disease could not be proven.

 The simplicity of the construct is another disadvantage.
 The additional development of Type C tries to detect personality characteristics, which are associated with cancer diseases (empirically not confirmed!).

 |Type A behavior „Coronary-prone personality“||Type B behavior||Type C behavior „Cancer-prone personality“|

 |The constant pressure to achieve.
 Highly ambitious.
 Often exceeds one’s own energy limits

 |All people who do not display the type A behavior.
 Seeking quiet and recovery.
 Social relationships are of high priority.